 Windows default applications such as Calculator, Pictures, and Mail are Metro apps now.
 The PowerShell command above will remove popular applications, including Windows Mail, Calculator, Pictures and Microsoft Games.
 Though you can install them again with PowerShell, the easy way is from the MS Apps Store.

-To install an app without Windows Store
+To install one app without Windows Store

 Use the following script in an elevated PowerShell, replacing "AppName" with the name or similar of the app, such as Calc or Photos.